All Episodes

 You can't, you know, can't talk about this.

-And so what did he do?
+And so, what did he do?

-You know, it's like the books.
+You know, it's like.

-Owens shows a picture of Brigitte's nephew and claims that he looks suspiciously like Emmanuel.
+To support the contention that Brigitte and Emmanuel Macron are biologically related, Owens shows a picture of Brigitte's nephew and claims that he looks suspiciously like Emmanuel.

-She hasn't even decided which living existing person that she can somehow blame, like she can somehow claim is her.
+She hasn't even decided which living, existing person that she can somehow blame, like she can somehow claim is her.

 It's awesome, dude.